STEllAR-GROUP/hpx/docs/sphinx/examples/accumulator.rst

 Components and actions
 ======================

-The accumulator example demonstrates the use of components.
+The accumulator examples demonstrate the use of components.
 Components are C++ classes that expose methods as a type of |hpx| action.
 These actions are called component actions.
+There are three examples:
+- accumulator
+- template accumulator
+- template function accumulator

 Components are globally named, meaning that a component action can be called remotely (e.g.,  from another machine).
 There are two accumulator examples in